de Sitter Corrections to Gravitational Wave Memory: Gravitational Wave Memory in de Sitter spacetime

 \subsection{Displacement memory in de Sitter spacetime}

-A first observation is that for $\Lambda=0$, we recover the evolution equation \eqref{eq:Mevol} of the asymptotically flat case.
+First, observe that when $\Lambda=0$, we recover the evolution equation \eqref{eq:Mevol} of the asymptotically flat case.
 Neglecting terms of order $\mathcal{O}(\Lambda^2)$ and using the definition of the energy flux in Eq.~\eqref{eq:newenergyflux}, Eq.~\eqref{eq:evolequ2} can be rewritten as

 Thus, the leading correction to the asymptotically flat memory arises only from the $\mathcal{O}(\Lambda C^0)$ and $\mathcal{O}(\Lambda C)$ terms.
 Integrating Eq.~\eqref{eq:evolMorderLC22} in $u$ and solving for $\Delta\Phi$, we obtain